avivace/reviews-sentiment/README.md

 python3 main.py
 ```

-A Flask web application exposes a simple API (on port 5000) allowing the trained models to be used on demand via simple HTTP requests (in main.py).
+A Flask application exposes a simple API (on port 5000) allowing the trained models to be used on demand via simple HTTP requests (in main.py).
 The VueJS application needs a recent version of NodeJS and npm.

 ```bash
 cd webapp